Faryar/Kinetic/README.md

 # Kinetic

-If you're planning to run the app, run `pod install` in the projects directory.
+If you're planning to run the app, run `pod install` in the project's directory.